frictionlessdata/schema-collaboration/documentation/User.md

 ![pdf_output](images/pdf_output.png)

 ## Collaborator access
-The collaborators can have access to the datapackages via two type of links:
+The collaborators can have access to the datapackages via two types of links:
  * Datapackage link: give access to one datapackage
- * Collaborator link: all the datapackages for the collaborator will appear and the collaborator can choose which one to work on
+ * List datapackages link: all the datapackages for the collaborator will appear and the collaborator can choose which one to work on.
+Find this within the list of people.

-The public link to a single datapackage can be found in the "Options" in the List of Datapackages.
+The public link for a collaborator to a single datapackage can be found in the "Options" in the List of Datapackages.

-The public link to all the datapackages for a given users can be found in the "List of People" and the name is "List Datapackages".

-Collaborators don not need a username/password: the unique links are enough to access there.
+Collaborators do not need a username/password: the unique links are enough to access the datapackages.

 ## Admin access and operations
-All the day-to-day operations can be done by the datamanagers in the management area.
-There available access to the Django standard "admin" panel to do some other operations like:
+All day-to-day operations can be done by the data managers in the management area.
+The admin login might be needed to undertake less common operations such as:
- * Create other datapackage status.
+ * Create other datapackage statuses.
 By default "Draft", "In Progress" and "Completed" are created.
-You can modify these ones or add other status and will appear in the "Manage datapackage".
-For example "Published", "Waiting for Data", "Embargo", etc.
+These can be modified or other statuses such as "Published", "Embargo", can be added; they will then appear in the "Manage datapackage" area.
- * Delete datapackages (it is not possible yet in the management section but in the admin section it is possible)
+ * Delete datapackages (this is not yet possible in the management section)
  * Delete or modify comments
  * Delete people
  * Create other data manager users

-To access the admin panel use an URL like [http://localhost:8000/admin](http://localhost:8000/admin) (change http://localhost:8000 as needed in your installation).
-Then you will need to enter the "Django administration" username and password.
+To access the admin panel use a URL such as [http://localhost:8000/admin](http://localhost:8000/admin) (change http://localhost:8000 as needed in your installation).
+Then enter the "Django administration" username and password.
 This is the `admin` user that got created when schema-collaboration was initially installed.

-If you don't know the admin username and password anymore you can create/setup a new one using `python3 manage.py changepassword admin` (see [Django documentation for changing the password](https://docs.djangoproject.com/en/3.1/topics/auth/default/#changing-passwords) or [how to create another admin user](https://docs.djangoproject.com/en/3.1/topics/auth/default/#creating-superusers))
+If the admin username and password are no longer known, new ones can be created/setup using `python3 manage.py changepassword admin` (see [Django documentation for changing the password](https://docs.djangoproject.com/en/3.1/topics/auth/default/#changing-passwords) or [how to create another admin user](https://docs.djangoproject.com/en/3.1/topics/auth/default/#creating-superusers))

-The admin section list of packages looks like:
+The list of datapackages within the admin section looks like:

 | ![list_of_datapackages_admin](images/list_of_datapackages_admin.png) |
 |---|

-### Create more Datapackage Status
+### Create more Datapackage Statuses
-On the left hand side select "Datapackage status" to list the Datapackage status:
+On the left-hand side select "Datapackage status" to list the Datapackage statuses:

 | ![list_of_status](images/list_of_status.png) |
 |---|

-Then on the "Add datapackage status" to load the form:
+Then select "Add datapackage status" to load the form:

 | ![add_datapackage_status](images/add_datapackage_status.png) |
 |---|

-Enter the new data status name (in the example "Published") and select "Save".
+Enter the new status name (for example "Published") and select "Save".

-"The Behaviour": currently there is only one possible "Behaviour": "Default on creation".
-The status of a new (just created), datapackage will be the status that has "Default on creation".
-Only one Status can have the Behaviour "Default on creation".
+Currently there is only one possible "Behaviour" for a status: "Default on creation".
+The status of a newly created datapackage will be whichever one that has the behaviour "Default on creation".
+Only one status can have the Behaviour "Default on creation".

 ### Delete People
-Select on "People" on the left hand side and fine the Person or People to be deleted.
-You can use the "Search" feature if needed.
-Select the checkboxes and then the action "Delete selected People":
+Select "People" on the left-hand side and find the Person or People to be deleted.
+The "Search" feature can be used if needed.
+Select the checkboxes as required and then the action "Delete selected People":

 | ![delete_person_checkbox](images/delete_person_checkbox.png) |
 |---|

-If this person is a collaborator in some Datapackages it will be de-attached and you might need to confirm it select on "Yes, I'm sure":
+If this person is a collaborator in some Datapackages it will be de-attached and may need to be confirmed by sleecting "Yes, I'm sure":

 | ![delete_confirmation](images/delete_person_confirmation.png) |
 |---|